Biotech Startups funded by Y Combinator (YC) in the San Francisco Bay Area 2026

-Browse 33 of the top Biotech startups funded by Y Combinator.
+Browse 63 of the top Biotech startups funded by Y Combinator.
 Headquartered in the San Francisco Bay Area, these are some of the hottest and fastest-growing startups.
+This doesn't include all companies originally founded in San Francisco Bay Area or by founders from there.

 We also have a Startup Directory where you can search through over 5,000 companies.